simplejson/simplejson/index.rst

    :class:`unicode` instance.
 The other arguments have the same meaning as in :func:`dump`.
 Note that the default *ensure_ascii* setting has much better performance.

+   The other options have the same meaning as in :func:`dump`.

 .. function:: load(fp[, encoding[, cls[, object_hook[, parse_float[, parse_int[, parse_constant[, object_pairs_hook[, use_decimal[, **kw]]]]]]]]])